-All clusters have a railway connection and all clusters are accessible by highway.
+All clusters are located next to a sea harbor, all clusters have a railway connection, and all clusters are accessible by highway.

 Please use the map above to explore the chemical parks in Estonia in more detail, or browse to our map of Europe to extend your search to chemical clusters in other European countries.